 Type of Product: | Treatment and repellent |

-The best natural flea treatment and repellent for cats for the money is the Natural Chemistry Flea Spray.
-Not only is this spray budget-friendly, but it is also easy to use and it can be used safely with other flea treatments without compromising their effectiveness.
+The best natural flea treatment and repellent for cats for the money is the Natural Chemistry Natural Flea Spray for Cats.
+Not only is this spray budget friendly, but it is also easy to use and can be used safely with other flea treatments without compromising their effectiveness.
 This spray kills fleas on contact and helps keep them away for up to 7 days.
 It also repels mosquitoes and flies.

 Product Form: | Spray |